SKrotkih/eMia-React-Native/README.md

 Clone or unzip the repository.

-Install React Native (if needed).
+Install React Native (current version is 0.62.2).
 In root directory  execute command:

 npm install